kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 [https://github.com/kahinimehta/GRMPYGithub](https://github.com/kahinimehta/GRMPYGithub)
 * GitHub Link to final CuBIDS csvs:
 * Describe the Curation Process.
 Include a list of the initial and final validation errors and warnings.
 Began with Flywheel and fw-heudiconv for curating into BIDS format & deleted duplicate NIFTIs + removed unnecessary BIDS data for attachments.
 Checked into Datalad after removing PHI.
 Looked at summary.csv to remove faulty IntendedFor (eg: sub 99949 had an IntendedFor in their dwi) and re-curate subjects with unused fmaps on flywheel and manually fix on cubic.
-Any ppts with BOLD data under 3 mins had those removed, ASL data was removed to be replaced later.
+Any ppts with BOLD data under 3 mins had those removed as well as an odd numvolumes for DWI, and participants with extra sessions had info removed for the incomplete/imperfect sessions on flywheel and CUBIC, ASL data was removed to be replaced later.
 * Describe additions, deletions, and metadata changes (if any).
 Used cubids-add-nifti-info, cubids-remove-metadata-fields as described [here](https://pennlinc.github.io/docs/TheWay/CuratingBIDSonDisk/).
 Metadata fields removed include patient sex, acquisition datetime & weight.
 Looked at summary.csv to remove faulty IntendedFor (eg: sub 99949 had an IntendedFor in their dwi) and re-curate subjects with unused fmaps in Flywheel and manually fix on cubics.